angular/angular/aio/content/guide/i18n-optional-manage-marked-text.md

 However, some translation systems require a specific form or syntax for the ID.
 To address the requirement, use a custom ID to mark text.
-Most developers don't need to use a custom ID.
+Most developers do not need to use a custom ID.
 If you want to use a unique syntax to convey additional metadata, use a custom ID.
 Additional metadata may include the library, component, or area of the application in which the text appears.